Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 - `addSubnetPeer()` - This is an event handler that is triggered when an 'announcement object' is recieved on the general coordination pubsub channel.
 That object is passed to `addSubnetPeer()` to be processed.
 It will analyze the announcement object and add the peer to the array of peers tracked by the thisNode Entity.
 If the peer is already known, its data will be updated.

 - `refreshPeerConnections()` - is periodically called by the Timer Controller.
-It checks to see if thisNode is still connected to the all the subnet peers.
-It will refresh the connection if not.
+It checks to see if thisNode is still connected to all the subnet peers.
+It will refresh the connection if they have been disconnected.
 Circuit Relays are used to connect to other subnet peers, and each known circuit relay will be cycled through until a connection can be established between thisNode and the subnet peer.

 ### Relays

 The `relay-use-cases.js` library controls the interactions between thisNode and the Circuit Relays that it knows about.

 - `initializeRelays()` - The ipfs-coord library comes with a pre-programmed list of Circuit Relay nodes.
-This list is stored in `config/bootstrap-circuit-relays.jd`.
+This list is stored in `config/bootstrap-circuit-relays.js`.
 The `initializeRelays()` method is called once at startup to connect to these relays.
-This is what 'bootstraps' thisNode to the IPFS network and allows it to find subnetwork peers.
-After that initial bootstrap connection, thisNode will learn about and connect to other peers and circuit relays.
+This is what 'bootstraps' thisNode to the IPFS sub-network and allows it to find subnetwork peers.
+After that initial bootstrap connection, thisNode will automatically learn about and connect to other peers and circuit relays.

 - `connectToCRs()` - This method is called periodically by the Timer Controller.
 It checks the connection between thisNode and each Circuit Relay node.
 If thisNode has lost its connection, the connection is restored.